sollecitom/software-product-development-blog/content/posts/2023/2023-12-31-DRAFT-teams-and-teamwork.md

 About the word "social", Russell Ackoff, once again, categorized any system as either:

 - A machine, where the overall system has no purpose, and neither have the parts.
 A machine serves the purpose of its creator.
 - An organism, where the overall system has its own purpose, but the parts do not.
+You have a purpose, but your liver, your brain, and your hands don't.
 - A social system, where the overall system has its own purpose, and the subsystems also have their own purposes.

 Therefore, a social system is a system whose parts have their own purpose.
 The beliefs and behaviors in a team are interdependent, and this interdependence develops and evolves over time, in a reciprocal manner.

 Most of the issues and the dysfunction companies experience derive from either:

-1. Treating companies, teams, and people as if they were machines, forgetting that they have their own purposes.
+1. Dealing with companies or teams in an anti-systemic way, by focusing on the parts, rather than on the system as a whole.
-2. Dealing with companies and teams in an anti-systemic way, by focusing on the parts, rather than on the system as a whole.
+2. Treating companies, teams, and people as if they were machines, forgetting that they have their own purposes.

-Today though, I want to discuss how most "teams" within software companies aren't working as a system.
+Today though, I want to focus on how most "teams" within software companies aren't working as a system.
+I might come back another day to talk about the other mistakes mentioned above.

 ## Why this matters a lot